bekk/bekk-christmas/post/ml/conversation-analysis.md

 As for the summary of the text, we used the Gensim library, which offers an [extractive summarization model](https://www.geeksforgeeks.org/python-extractive-text-summarization-using-gensim/) based on the TextRank algorithm.
 In our experience, the function is effective when input text data is of high quality, but becomes equivalently confused by low-grade transcriptions.
 We experimented with [abstractive summarization](https://towardsdatascience.com/abstractive-summarization-of-dialogues-f530c7d290be) models for English (translating the transcribed speech back and forth), but any meaningful insight was clearly lost in translation and/or transcription.

+To extract key words from the transcription, we implemented a modified [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm, aided by a Norwegian Snowball stemmer provided by [NLTK](https://www.nltk.org/_modules/nltk/stem/snowball.html#NorwegianStemmer)<sup>2</sup>.
+With a careful optimization of the TF/IDF weights, [stopword deletion](https://en.wikipedia.org/wiki/Stop_words) and outlier removal, the program was able to extract highly relevant keywords (top left box in the analysis output above).

 One of the most sophisticated libraries we encountered was spaCy.
 It has a trained [convolutional neural network model for Norwegian](https://spacy.io/models/nb) which enables context-based [recognition of named entities](https://towardsdatascience.com/custom-named-entity-recognition-using-spacy-7140ebbb3718), [part-of-speech tagging](https://stackabuse.com/python-for-nlp-parts-of-speech-tagging-and-named-entity-recognition/) and even [dependency parsing](http://nlpprogress.com/english/dependency_parsing.html).
 To demonstrate its POS tagging abilities, we let spaCy analyze the following sentence:

 ```